Wimmics/Olivaw-Template/primer/README.md

 # 2. Overview of current ontology

-This session is meant to explain the key classes of the HMAS ontology.
+This session is meant to explain the key classes of the current ontology.
 We will go further into detail for each of them.
 Here is an overview of the structure of the main current ontology model.

 ...
 Space here reserved for a data model visualisation ...